TotalMiner/totalminer.github.io/xml/items.md

 ### CombatID: [CombatItem](#itemcombatdataxml)

 The combat ID for this item.
 The combat class determines the stat bonuses of this item.
 This can also be a custom combat class.
+- Valid Values: Any item with stat bonuses

 ### Model: ItemModelType

-this item's model type.
-The model type determines how the weapon looks when held.
+This item's model type.
+The model type determines how this item looks when held.
 - Valid Values: Block, IconBlock, BigIconBlock, Item, MediumItem, MediumItemFront, ItemTLBR, Tool, Hatchet, Weapon, WeaponTLBR, WeaponTRBL, BigWeapon, SteelScimitar, SteelClaymore, Bow, Arrow, Armor, Shield, Key, Jewelry, Door, Torch, GunHand, GunRifle, Clipboard, Staff

 ### Swing: [ItemSwingType](#itemswingdataxml)

 this item's swing type.
-The swing type determines how the looks when swung.
+The swing type determines how this item looks when swung.
 - Valid Values: Block, Item, IconBlock, Ramp, Weapon, WeaponTRBL, Spear, Bow, Shield, Eating, Arrow, SwitchArrow, GunHand, GunRifle, Key, Staff

 ### Equip: EquipIndex